samhocevar/emoji.wpf/README.md

 ### Version changelog

+ - v0.3.4 (2022/11/16):
+   - fix a crash in `emoji:RichTextBox`
+   - fix multiple issues with drag-and-drop in `emoji:RichTextBox`
+   - glyph colourisation is now done on the GPU
+   - new Windows 11 style flags on Windows 11
  - v0.3.3 (2021/06/03):
    - fix a crash on Windows 8
    - fix flag rendering with the Twemoji font